 Christopher H. Purdy

-Chris is the president and CEO of DKT International.
+Chris is the Chairman of the Board of DKT International and also serves as president and CEO.
 From 1996 to 2011, he served as country director of DKT programs in Turkey, Ethiopia and Indonesia, where he managed the largest private social marketing family planning program in the world.
 He served as executive vice president from 2011 to 2013.
-He also serves as the CEO of carafem, a network of reproductive health centers serving populations in the USA.
+He is also the founder and CEO of carafem, a network of reproductive health centers serving populations in the USA.
 He is the author of numerous articles on family planning and social entrepreneurship.

 Julie founded Families Against Mandatory Minimums in 1991 and served as president until 2016.
 She spearheaded dozens of legal reforms and clemency pleas that have mitigated draconian sentences imposed on thousands of nonviolent drug offenders.
 She is an effective and passionate advocate whose success in creating coalitions to confront social issues has been recognized by the Ford Foundation, the Gleitsman Foundation and the Cause of Civil Liberties, among others.
 Previously she was director of Public Affairs for the Cato Institute.